ericyu555/good-bytes-recipe-analysis/README.md

   frameborder="0"
 ></iframe>

 The RMSE for recipes with few ingredients (0.6345) and many ingredients (0.6205) are very close, with a difference of only 0.0140.
 Our permutation test produced a p-value of **0.1914**, which exceeds our significance level of 0.05.
-Therefore, we **fail to reject the null hypothesis** — there is not enough evidence to conclude that the model performs unfairly across recipe complexity levels.
+Therefore, we **fail to reject the null hypothesis**, there is not enough evidence to conclude that the model performs unfairly across recipe complexity levels.
 The model behaves similarly for both simpler and more complex recipes.